na-stewart/sanic-security/README.md

 * Refresh Encoder

-A new/refreshed session is returned during authentication if the client's session expired during authentication and requires encoding.
-Rather than doing so manually, it can be done automatically via middleware.
+A new/refreshed session is returned during authentication if the client's current session expired and it requires encoding.
+This should be be done automatically via middleware.

 ```python
 attach_refresh_encoder(app)